-This article firstly introduces findings on the effects of most exhaustive exercise conditions, a maximal intensity exercise within 30 min, and long-endurance races such as marathon, duathlon and triathlon on cytokine release in observational studies.
+This article firstly introduces findings on the effects of most exhaustive exercise conditions, a maximal intensity exercise within 30 min, and a long duration race such as marathon, duathlon and triathlon on cytokine release in observational studies.
 Then, some of the main experimental research concerning the impacts on the body and the underlying mechanisms of endurance exercise-related phenomena are highlighted.
 Besides, our findings of cytokine dynamics following eccentric exercise in relation with muscle damage were paradoxically strengthened and the prevention/modifications are described.
 Past comprehensive and related reviews on cytokine response to exercise are referred to elsewhere [2,5-10].

 In the mid-1990s, we had investigated the effects of exercise on immune perturbations such as neutrophil mobilization and priming following exhaustive exercise and the underlying mechanisms [11-13].
 As for cytokines, at first, we measured serum concentrations of TNF-α, IL-1β and IFN-γ before and after maximal exercise on a treadmill and 1 h after exercise .
 Although we observed exercise-elicited leukocytosis due to increases in large granular lymphocytes, monocytes and neutrophils together with enhanced neutrophil pseudopod projection and the capacity to produce Reactive Oxygen Species (ROS) , we could not detect the above cytokines at least up to 1 h after exercise .
 It might be partly because the sensitivity of the Enzyme-Linked Immunosorbent Assays (ELISA) was low at that time, and it was later found that these cytokines are not easily increased in the circulation after short-time maximal exercise as compared to long endurance exercise [2,5,6,10].

-In spite of the disappointed results even using expensive ELISA kits, we tried once again to investigate the time course of changes until 2 h after maximal exercise in a broader spectrum of cytokines in plasma and urine as well by employing more sensitive ELISA .
-As a result, we found that plasma IL-1β was significantly elevated 2 h after exercise by twice.
-In urine, IL-1ra increased 15.5 times 1 h after exercise, and TNF-α 5 times 2 h after exercise.
-Plasma and urine IL-4 levels were significantly elevated in parallel only 2 h after exercise by 7 times.
+In spite of the disappointed results even using expensive ELISA kits, we tried once again to investigate the time course of changes until 2 h after maximal exercise in a broader spectrum of cytokines in plasma and urine as well as employing more sensitive ELISA .
+As a result, we found that plasma IL-1β was significantly elevated 2 h after exercise by two-fold.
+In urine, IL-1ra increased 15.5 fold 1 h after exercise, and TNF-α 5 fold 2 h after exercise.
+Plasma and urine IL-4 levels were significantly elevated in parallel only 2 h after exercise by 7 fold.
 Plasma Granulocyte Colony-Stimulating Factor (G-CSF) was significantly elevated immediately after exercise, which remained until 2 h after exercise.
 Granulocyte Macrophage Colony-Stimulating Factor (GM-CSF) in plasma was temporarily elevated immediately after exercise, and the urine level was also elevated 1 h later, indicating a temporal secretion into the circulation and subsequent excretion into urine.